ckan/ckan/doc/geospatial.rst

 Metadata Conventions
 ====================

-Over time some conventions have emerged regarding storing geospatial information on datasets:
+Over time some conventions have emerged for storing geospatial information as extra metadata fields in datasets.
+Follow these conventions when storing information in CKAN datasets, so that your datasets will easily integrate with CKAN extensions and built-in functions, such as the automatic geo-indexing of datasets.
+The following metadata keys are used:

 * spatial-text: Textual representation of the extent / location of the package
-* spatial: `GeoJSON_` representation of the extent of the package (Polygon or Point)
+* spatial: `GeoJSON`_ representation of the extent of the package (Polygon or Point)
 * spatial-uri: Linked Data URI representing the place name

 For example::